syzer/BLE_GATT/README.md

 Power draft is 0.32W baseline to 0.52W with the BLE transmission in debug mode and 0.45W with release mode

+## ESP32C6
+Power draft is 0.37W and 0.38W with the BLE transmission in debug mode

 < BLE >
  -----
         \   ^__^